The Complete Uk lawn glossary

 Robbie's Take

 Think of potassium as the toughening nutrient.
-It's what helps your lawn get through winter and recover from stress.
-Autumn feeds should have good potassium content (higher third number) to harden the grass before cold weather.
+Autumn feeds should have good potassium content to harden the grass before cold weather.

 Robbie's Take

-Pythium is more of a concern for professional turf managers than home gardeners in the UK, but I've seen it hit new seedings in hot, wet summers.
-Avoid seeding in the height of summer if you can, ensure drainage is good, and don't overwater.
+Pythium is more of a concern for professionals than home gardeners in the UK, but I've seen it hit new seedings in hot, wet summers.
+Avoid seeding in the height of summer.

 Q